 - Digital video recording facilities in some animal rooms

-Previous sessions have included taking the goats on harnesses around the estate, foraging walks, positive reinforcement training, and even making ice lollies for the animals and taking the rats swimming.
+Previous sessions have included taking the goats on harnesses around the estate, foraging walks, teaching novel behaviours, and even making ice lollies for the animals and taking the rats swimming.

-These sessions are recognised and verified by the Higher Education Achievement Report (HEAR) to support your CV and boost your employability.
+These sessions are recognised and verified by the Higher Education Achievement Report (HEAR) to support your CV and boost your employability by teaching you key communication and team working skills.
+To get involved speak to your course leader.

 - Subject area: Animal, equine and wildlife